Cruise missile: History

-Categories
+List of cruise missiles by type

 Cruise missiles can be categorized by payload/warhead size, speed, range, and launch platform.
 Often variants of the same missile are produced for different launch platforms (for instance, air- and submarine-launched versions).

-Guidance systems can vary across missiles.
-Some missiles can be fitted with any of a variety of navigation systems (Inertial navigation, TERCOM, or satellite navigation).
-Larger cruise missiles can carry either a conventional or a nuclear warhead, while smaller ones carry only conventional warheads.
+Guidance systems vary across missiles.
+Cruise missiles can be fitted with any of a variety of navigation systems (inertial navigation, TERCOM, or satellite navigation).
+Larger cruise missiles can carry either a conventional or a Nuclear warhead, while smaller ones carry only conventional warheads.

 Hypersonic

 A hypersonic cruise missile travels at least five times the speed of sound (Mach 5).